Mareliusmoen/winequiz/README.md

 # WineQuiz

-This a JavaScript winequiz designed to be just as fun by your self as it will be in a group, the quistions will be suited for professionals and beginners alike.
-The app is designed to help hospitality workers expand their wine knowledge in an easy and interactive way, all questions are controlled by a award-winning Sommelier and based on best wine literature available.
+This JavaScript winequiz designed to be just as fun by your self as it will be in a group, and is made with hospitality professionals in mind.
+The questions will be suited for professionals and beginners alike.
+The app is designed to help hospitality workers and wine enthusiasts expand their wine knowledge in an easy and interactive way, all questions are controlled by a award-winning Sommelier and based on the best wine literature available.

 ## Demo
 ![Shows the page on laptop, desktop, tablet and mobile screen](assets/images/winequiz-responsive.png) Link to the live site: https://mareliusmoen.github.io/winequiz/
 ## User Stories
-This app is created for those that have a basic knowledge about wine, wine regions, production technique and would like to learn more while testing their skills.
+This app is created for those industry professionals or wine enthusiasts that have a basic/intermidiate knowledge about wine, wine regions, production technique and would like to learn more while testing their skills.
 As a user of this quiz I would like to:
 - As a user, I want to quickly understand what the quiz is all about and how to start to quiz itself.
 - As a user, I want to be able to play the quiz on laptop/desktop (mouse), tablet (touchscreen) and mobile (touchscreen).
 - As a user, I would like to know my score as I play the game.
-- As a user, I would like to get the correct answered explained when I answer incorrectly to learn more about the subject.
+- As a user, I would like to get the correct shown when I answer incorrectly to learn more about the subject.
 - As a user, I would like to have a way to share the Quiz the quiz URL with friends & family through social media(Facebook and Linkedin).
 - As a user I can keep on playing and learning without the quiz ending.
+- As a user it should be quick to start a new game so it's always practical to just do a few quistions whenever I have some spare time.

 ## Strategy
-The strategy is to educate people about wine knowledge, bring more enthusiasm to the subject of wine and do it in a fun and creative way.
+The strategy is to educate people about wine, bring more enthusiasm to the subject of wine and do it in a fun and creative way.
 This will also be a great training tool for employees in the hospitality industry as well as those doing their Sommelier certifications.

 ## Wireframe
 The wireframe for this project was hand written as I enjoy the artist freedom and creativity the process gives me, then those handwritten designs were digitalised with the AI-powered Uizasrd App ( app.uizard.io ).
-Because of feedback from test users and extensive testing by myselv, I have excluded the extra correct/wrong answer pages, to enhance the swiftness of the app and to boost the productivity of the learning experience of the user I have incorporated this in coloring the different option after the user have selected their answer.
-In addition to the color change I've added sound effects.
+Because of feedback from test users and extensive testing by myself, I have excluded the extra correct/wrong answer pages, to enhance the swiftness of the app and to boost the productivity of the learning experience of the user, I have instead incorporated this in coloring the different option after the user have selected their answer (green for correct and red for wrong).
+In addition to the color change I've added sound effects(bottle pop sounf for correct and bottle breaking for wrong).
 The timer/countdown was removed to allow for the app be more educational rather than a test to assert your current knowledge, so now the user can read the question and all the answer at their own pace and contemplate about the facts presented by each individual question.

 ### Welcome screen
 ![wireframe of the welcome screen](assets/images/winequiz-welcome.png)